-He then called his daughter, and said to her, "I am going to the inn; if anybody wants me, loose the dog, and send him to call me."
+He then called his daughter, and said to her, "I am going to the inn.
+If anybody wants me, loose the dog, and send him to call me."

 About an hour after some one arrived on business, and the girl untied the dog and said, "Go to the inn and call my father!"
 The dog bounded off, but ran straight to the shoemaker.

-When the robber got home and found no dog he thought "He must have gone back to his old master," and, though night had already fallen, he went off after him.
+When the robber got home and found no dog he thought: "He must have gone back to his old master," and though night had already fallen, he went off after him.

-"Master Joseph, is the dog here?" asked he.
+"Shoemaker, is the dog here?" asked he.